Submersed: History

 Submersed was signed to Wind-up Records, and worked with Alter Bridge guitarist Mark Tremonti on its debut studio album, In Due Time, which featured the singles "You Run", "Hollow", and the title track.
 In support of the album, the band performed in several cities across the US and Canada, sharing stages with Trapt, Crossfade, Seether, Rob Zombie, Chevelle, Mudvayne, Taproot, Alter Bridge and others.

 After a short break and the departure of guitarist Eric Friedman, the band continued work on their second studio album with producer Rick Beato.
 Their sophomore and final album, Immortal Verses was released on September 18, 2007, and featured two singles: "Better Think Again" and "Price of Fame".
 The band toured the US again, sharing stages with 12 Stones, Evans Blue, Fuel and others.

 As disclosed in a blog on Submersed' Myspace, the band parted ways and was dropped from Wind Up Records.
 In the blog entry written by vocalist Donald Carpenter, he explained the breakup:

 I know that all of you are wondering, what happened to Submersed?
 Well, the answers is...
 A lot..
 This business and struggle to make it took its toll on the members...
 Two weeks before "Price of Fame" was slated for release, Tj, Kelan and Justin decided to move on with their lives and left SubmerseD.
 Garrett and I believing in "Price of Fame" made the choice to press on and see what could happen.
 Well, nothing happened... the single never had a chance... mind bottling...
 The fact is, is that a majority of our fanbase is unaccounted for due to Burning, making it impossible for the labels to understand just how many people really support us out there...
 When it comes down to it now, SubmerseD no longer has a place on Windup's roster and will be dropped shortly...
 I was trying to wait until things were a little more official before an announcement but you guys and gals are smart and I felt you deserved an explanation now rather than later.

 On November 24, 2008, the band posted a blog on their MySpace that simply said "SUBMERSED WILL BE BACK!"
 No other details have been disclosed.

-Post break-up
+Break-up

 After the disbanding of Submersed, Donald Carpenter joined Million Man Army with Mike Moye and Nothing In Return with Lance Arny.
 After Million Man Army disbanded and Donald left Nothing In Return, he formed Eye Empire with former Dark New Day members, Corey Lowery and B.C.
 Kochmit., but as of April 2014 was no longer a member.
 Donald later became the vocalist for the band Apollo Under Fire.

 As of November 2020, Donald Carpenter had finished recording the debut album of his new project Blisskrieg, along with guitarist Todd Whitener, bassist Jesse Vest, and drummer Matt Taul, all former members of the bands Days of the New and Tantric.
 In early 2021, they released their album 'Remedy'.